 Throughout this paper, special emphasis was placed on the influence of DC metrics in improving the digital marketing performance of supply chain SMEs.
 Strategies based on DCM can explain satisfactorily the performance of the digital brand name of these companies.
-It is suggested that by increasing the average number of pages opened by website visitors, traffic from social sources, organic keywords, and the costs of paid traffic, supply chain SMEs' digital marketing performance could be enhanced (Saura et al., 2023).
+It is suggested that by increasing the average number of pages opened by website visitors, traffic from social sources, organic keywords, and the costs of paid traffic, supply chain SMEs' digital marketing performance could be enhanced [51].
 A successful development of digital marketing strategies that succeed in increasing the above website DC metrics will lead to better results supply chain SMEs' search engine results.

-Through it all, computational tools have been deployed to augment the work of human coders, allowing businesses to deal with a larger dataset (Lewis et al., 2013).
-Big data analysis has been extensively studied as a way for organizations to gain market insights and remain competitive (Hajli et al., 2021).
+Through it all, computational tools have been deployed to augment the work of human coders, allowing businesses to deal with a larger dataset [52].
+Big data analysis has been extensively studied as a way for organizations to gain market insights and remain competitive [53].
 Hence, supply chain SMEs should seek to harvest the DC data collected from their website customers' activity to rank higher in their potential customers' search engine results.